-The sugar alcohol known as xylitol is the best sugar substitute to use in hard cider.
+The sugar alcohol known as xylitol is the best sugar substitute to use in making hard cider.
 Xylitol is not consumed by yeast which means it can be added to the batch without taking steps to kill or remove the yeast first.

-Most people find that adding between 3 and 9 Tbs per gallon before bottling hits the mark, but you can adjust according to your own taste.
+Many people find that adding between 3 and 9 Tbs per gallon before bottling hits the mark, but you can adjust according to your own taste.
 Since you can always add more to each individual serving when serving, it’s better to error on the side of adding too little before bottling.

 Acceptable AlternativesA close runner up to xylitol are other sugar alcohols such as erythritol (Truvia is mostly erythritol), sorbitol, or maltitol.
 Any natural sugar substitute using Stevia or Monk Fruit as a base is also fine.
 I don’t recommend using artificial sweeteners due to a bitter, metallic aftertaste they leave.